Pupil Premium Statement

 An application form can be downloaded from: www.brighton-hove.gov.uk/onlinefreeschoolmeals

 We have continued to heavily invest in reading programmes as we know that learning to read is crucial for children to access the curriculum.
-Julie Forsyth, our ECAR teacher, has supported 8 Year 1 children this year and seen them make good progress in their reading.
+Our ECAR teacher, has supported 8 Year 1 children this year and seen them make good progress in their reading.
 She has also worked across the school to support other children with their reading skills including some of our KS2 pupils.
-Julie has a team of TAs that deliver a short reading intervention called BRP – Better Reading Partners.
 This programme lasts for 10 weeks and is delivered 3 x weekly by an adult working 1:1 with a child.
 We have seen some really positive gains from this programme and children have made accelerated progress with their reading in decoding and in their comprehension.
 This year we have increased the number of adults trained to deliver BRP across the school to 5 so we can target more children that need support.
 Julie also supports TAs delivering reading and writing interventions aimed at KS1.

 A Year 6 pupil told us –